Part 3 - Professional Services

 The WLR must be sent to CAP. by the 10th of each month to be entered in the CAP computer system.
-If the information does not reach CAP, by the l0th, there will be no information received for that month.
+If the information does not reach CAP by the 10th, there will be no information received for that month.

-Management application received from CAP each month with the KR are: paid productivity, worked productivity and specified productivity.
-This data is a management aid designed to measure the productivity of the laboratory. and determine appropriate staffing requirements, space. requirements, current and projected service capabilities.
+Management application received from CAP each month with the WLR are: paid productivity, worked productivity and specified productivity.
+This data is a management aid designed to measure the productivity of the laboratory and determine appropriate staffing requirements, space requirements, current and projected service capabilities.

 3-6.14 HEALTH PROMOTION/DISEASE PREVENTION